sachinrx135/sachin_customer_support_ticket_analyzer/README.md

-# 🧠 Customer Support Ticket Analyzer (Draconic AI Case Study)
+# 🧠 Customer Support Ticket Analyzer

 This project implements a multi-agent AI system that classifies, analyzes sentiment, and routes customer support tickets using OpenAI models and the `pydantic-ai` framework.